heena226/Netflix-GPT/README.md

 - Get results from TMDB for the movie resulted from Search Query with GPT
 - Showing the resulted movies on the UI using MovieList Component
 - Saved all the keys on .env file and kept the file in the .gitignore file to keep it private
+- Memoization (avail calling APis if the data is already present in the store) implemented in useUpcomingMovies and other custom hooks
+-

 // Using firebase for the data base